-Madeleine Isaksson studied piano and composition Royal College of Music of Stockholm.
-Sholarships allowed her to continue her studies abroad, in Holland and later, in France were she lives and works as composer.
+Madeleine Isaksson studied piano and composition at Royal College of Music of Stockholm.
+Sholarships allowed her to continue her studies abroad, in Holland and later, in France where she lives and works as composer.

 Madeleine Isaksson's music is highly concentrated, characterised by a wealth of detail and considerable variation in the treatment of phrases and sonorities and well-integrated processes which are held together by an almost physical movement in fluctuating meters.